About communicable diseases surveillance

 Role of the CDC

-Our national surveillance work involves:
+Supporting national surveillance

 - monitoring more than 70 nationally notifiable diseases through managing the National Notifiable Diseases Surveillance System (NNDSS)